hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-medicationstatement-intro.md

   - A requester **SHALL** support both elements
 - To represent that a patient is not currently taking any medications, the code SNOMED CT 787481004 &#124;No known medications&#124; is used in `MedicationStatement.medicationCodeableConcept`:
   - `MedicationStatement.status` is set to "active"
   - `MedicationStatement.effective[x]` is the period the statement was true or date/time the statement was current
+  - A Medication resource referenced in `MedicationStatement.medicationReference` **SHALL NOT** be used